Andrew Davenport

 Andrew Davenport (born 10 June 1965) is an English writer, puppeteer, producer, composer, and actor, specialising in creating television, music, and books for young children.
 He is known as co-creator and writer of Teletubbies and writer, voice artist and puppeteer of "Tiny" on Tots TV.
 He is also the creator, writer, and composer of both In the Night Garden... and Moon and Me.

 Davenport co-created Teletubbies (first broadcast in the UK in 1997) with Anne Wood, and wrote all of the 365 episodes.
 He created In the Night Garden... (first broadcast in the UK in 2007), wrote all of the 100 episodes 30-minute episodes, and composed the title theme and music for the series.
 In 2019, Davenport created Moon and Me.
 He wrote all 50 episodes and composed all the music for the series.

 Davenport has been dubbed "the J. K. Rowling of the under fives" and "the king of kid's TV" following the extraordinary international success of Teletubbies and In the Night Garden....
 His success with the preschool audience has been credited to "incredible instinct and a lot of painstaking research" and a "slightly terrifying insight into these unknowable little minds".

 Davenport references child developmental science in the creation of his shows and has described his process as to "engage minds and feed imaginations with the unfailing power of characters and worlds forged with kindness and playfulness".

-In March 2012, Andrew Davenport became CEO of Shine Group's children's venture focusing on creating both traditional and interactive content for children, initially for the pre-school market.

 Early life and education

 Andrew Davenport was born in Folkestone, Kent and grew up in Bromley.
 He went to Hayes School where, at the age of 13, Davenport was inspired by Sir Jonathan Miller's TV series "The Body in Question" to be the first in his family to go to university, and to look for a subject that combined arts and sciences.
-Originally intent on a career as a speech therapist, he studied BSc Speech Sciences (vocational training for Speech Therapists) at University College London 1983-87.
+Originally intent on a career as a speech therapist, he studied BSc Speech Sciences (vocational training for speech therapists) at University College London 1983–87.
 Davenport was President of the UCL Drama Society in his final year, during which the society staged 32 productions in 30 term weeks.

-Experimental Theatre and Performance Career (1988-1994)
+Experimental theatre and performance career (1988–1994)

 Davenport wrote and performed in experimental theatre between 1988 and 1994, with performing partner Kate France, whom he met at UCL.
 He frequently worked with conceptual performance artist Gary Stevens.
-Stevens later sang the theme song for Teletubbies.
+Stevens later (along with Tim Whitnall and Toyah Willcox) sang the theme song for Teletubbies.

 Davenport performed variously with France and Stevens at the Edinburgh and Brighton Festivals, London's ICA, Serpentine Gallery, Hayward Gallery, the British Art Show, National Review of Live Art, the Theatre de la Bastille in Paris, and the Yermolova Theatre in Moscow.

 His dance performance in Mehdi Norowzian's short film Joy inspired the award-winning Guinness "Anticipation" advert, and became the subject of a landmark high court ruling in 1998.

-Davenport also modelled for Gilbert & George's 1992 artwork "Eyes".
+Davenport also modelled for Gilbert & George's 1992 artwork Eyes.